Muspelheim: Role playing games

 The game Puzzle & Dragons features a monster entitled Flamedragon Muspelheim and Infernodragon Muspelheim.

 In the game God of War, players can travel to Muspelheim where they can complete the six Trials of Muspelheim.
 When completing each trial, the player will receive rewards and will advance Kratos and Atreus closer to the top of a large volcano.

 In the Dawn of Ragnarök expansion for Ubisoft's Assassin's Creed Valhalla, Surtr and massive armies of muspels from Muspelheim invade the dwarven realm of Svartalfheim, infecting large parts of it with pools and streams of magma.

 In the mobile game Fire Emblem Heroes, the land of Muspell is a prevalent part of the game's second book, which heavily features the battle between Muspell and Niflheim.

+In the MMORPG Runescape there is a planet/realm known simply as Muspell.

 In the MMORPG Dark Age of Camelot there are three different realms based on different mythologies the players can choose to play in, one of them is called Midgard and is based on the Norse mythology.
 In Midgard there is a large region called Muspelheim which is an ashen wasteland with rivers of lava populated largely by giants and fire elemental beings.

 God of War (2018) and God of War: Ragnarök feature Muspelheim as a visitable realm.
 In the former, the player and their companion battle through a gauntlet known as "Surtr's Trials," and in the latter, encounter Surtr himself and use him to begin Ragnarök, turning him into a monster of the same name.